EMP White LogoErin Morrison Photography Logo

 Indoor vs. Outdoor

 Most people have a pretty firm stance on whether they want an indoor versus outdoor wedding ceremony.
-There are many upsides and downsides of each option.
-Obviously, the wedding venue you choose is going to provide you with options for either an indoor or outdoor ceremony.
-If you choose an indoor wedding ceremony you don’t have to worry about the weather, and the most likely your guests will be comfortable in either the air conditioning or heat.
-Obviously, indoor ceremony locations are year-round ceremony locations!
+There are many upsides and downsides to each option.
+Obviously, the wedding venue you choose will provide you with options for an indoor or outdoor ceremony.
+If you choose an indoor wedding ceremony, you don’t have to worry about the weather, and most likely, your guests will be comfortable in either the air conditioning or heat.
+Indoor ceremony locations are year-round ceremony locations!

-But, if you aren’t sure, consider seeing a wedding venue that has both indoor and outdoor ceremony spaces!
-Selecting a venue that has multiple indoor and/or options is a great way to keep your options open in case the weather turns and you have to change your location at the very last minute.
-There are countless wedding venues in Knoxville that can accommodate an indoor and outdoor ceremony, such as Heartland Meadows, Hunter Valley Farms, Ramble Creek Vineyards, and the Knoxville Botanical Gardens, to name a few.
+But, if you aren’t sure, consider seeing a wedding venue with indoor and outdoor ceremony spaces!
+Selecting a venue with multiple indoor and/or options is a great way to keep your options open in case the weather turns and you must change your location at the very last minute.
+Countless wedding venues in Knoxville and East Tennessee can accommodate indoor and outdoor ceremonies, such as Heartland Meadows, The Quarry, Maple Grove Estate, Hunter Valley Farm, and Willow Ridge Special Event Center, to name a few.

 Planning Your Ceremony Location